Pablo-No/lila-5.2.2-6.9/possibilities.md

     - [] He/She isn't on check
       - [] He/she can move his/her king
       - [] He/she can't move his/her king
-  - [] You cannot checkmate the opponent because he in every move after every move we do after every move he does checkmates or stalemates us.
+  - [] You cannot checkmate the opponent he/she is forced to checkmate or stalemate us in 1 or 2 (excluding that it only takes 1 move because it's placed on the first option in SECTION 3).
+    - [] Every move gives a check
+      - [] Only one possible move
+      - [] More than one possible move
+    - [] Not every move gives a check.
   - [] The same reasoning but becoming more complicated kB1q2q1/B4q2/4q3/Q2Q2q1/2Q5/1Q6/Q6b/6bK b - - 0 1